@tdeekens avatar

 Frontend Engineer at E-Post Development GmbH from Berlin, Germany September 2014 - March 2016

 Working as a frontend developer within a cross-functional team developing Single Page Applications.
-Furthermore focussing on frontend architecture, tooling and testing to increase developer experience.
+Furthermore focusing on frontend architecture, tooling and testing to increase developer experience.

 Responsibilities